ptashek/mb/CruiseControl_W124/README.md

 # System performance

 **Current as of April 2021**

 The first “resume” part is on an uphill gradient, cresting the hill at about 2/3 of that segment.
 The second part is on a motorway.
+The blue line is current speed (unfiltered), and orange is the reference speed (setpoint).

 ![Speed reference tracking](./images/speed_loop.png)
 ![Throttle response](./images/throttle_response.png)